A geometric model for the module category of a skew-gentle algebra: Intersection-dimension formula

-\begin{proof} Denote by $\Delta$ the region where $c$ lives.
-There are the following three cases. \begin{itemize} \item If both $\gamma_1^{c_1}$ and $\gamma_2^{c_2}$ are not end segments, because $\gamma_1^{c_1}$ and $\gamma_2^{c_2}$ cut out angles from $\Delta$ by (P2) in Definition~\ref{def:permissible}, there are two subcases. \begin{itemize} \item $\gamma_1^{c_1}$ and $\gamma_2^{c_2}$ cut out the same angle of $\Delta$.
-Then the first case in Figure~\ref{fig:I} occurs. \item $\gamma_1^{c_1}$ and $\gamma_2^{c_2}$ cut out two neighbor angles of $\Delta$, respectively.
-Then the second case in Figure~\ref{fig:I} occurs. \end{itemize} \item If exactly one of $\gamma_1^{c_1}$ and $\gamma_2^{c_2}$ is an end segment, denote by $\gamma_b$ the end one and $\gamma_a$ the other one.
-Then $\gamma_b$ has one of the forms in Figure~\ref{fig:ro} by our setting.
-In each case, since $\gamma_a$ need to cross $\gamma_b$ and cuts out an angle of $\Delta$ (by (P2) in Definition~\ref{def:permissible}), we have that the only possible relative position between $\gamma_a$ and $\gamma_b$ is shown in the cases in Figure~\ref{fig:II}, respectively. \item If both of $\gamma_1^{c_1}$ and $\gamma_2^{c_2}$ are end segments, then they have the same form in one of the first three cases in Figure~\ref{fig:ro} (because in the forth case, they will not cross in their interiors).
-So we are in one of the situations in Figure~\ref{fig:III}. \end{itemize} \end{proof}
+\begin{proof} By our assumption, the intersection $c$ lives in the interior of a region $\Delta$ of $\TT$.
+By \ref{itm:t2} in Definition~\ref{def:permissible}, $\gamma_1^{c_1}$ and $\gamma_2^{c_2}$ cut out angles from $\Delta$.
+There are the following cases. \begin{itemize} \item Both $\gamma_1^{c_1}$ and $\gamma_2^{c_2}$ have no self-intersections, and they share a common curve in $\TT$.
+By \ref{itm:t1} in Definition~\ref{def:permissible}, two end segments in the same region of $\TT$ that cross the same side are homotopic to each other, so at least one of $\gamma_1^{c_1}$ and $\gamma_2^{c_2}$ is not an end segment.
+Hence depending on whether $\gamma_1^{c_1}$ and $\gamma_2^{c_2}$ cut the same angle and whether one of $\gamma_1^{c_1}$ and $\gamma_2^{c_2}$ is an end segment, there are the four subcases shown in Figure~\ref{fig:I}, where $\{a,b\}=\{1,2\}$. \item If both $\gamma_1^{c_1}$ and $\gamma_2^{c_2}$ have no self-intersections, after the intersection $c$, then they do not share a common curve in $\TT$.
+If both $\gamma_1$ and $\gamma_2$ are not end segments, then we are in one of the first two situations in Figure~\ref{fig:I}, a contradiction.
+Hence we have the following two subcases. \begin{itemize} \item If exactly one of $\gamma_1^{c_1}$ and $\gamma_2^{c_2}$ is an end segment, denote by $\gamma_b$ the end one and $\gamma_a$ the other one.
+Then $\gamma_b$ has one of the forms in Figure~\ref{fig:ro}.
+Since $\gamma_a$ need to cross $\gamma_b$, the only possible relative positions between $\gamma_a$ and $\gamma_b$ are shown in the cases in Figure~\ref{fig:II}, respectively. \item If both of $\gamma_1^{c_1}$ and $\gamma_2^{c_2}$ are end segments, then they have the same form in one of the first three cases in Figure~\ref{fig:ro} (because in the fourth case, they will not cross in their interiors).
+So we are in one of the situations in Figure~\ref{fig:III}. \end{itemize} \end{itemize} \end{proof}

 The intersections $c$ in the cases in Figures~\ref{fig:I}, \ref{fig:II} and \ref{fig:III} are called of types I, II and III, respectively.
 To distinguish the maps from $M(\gamma_1,\kappa_1)$ to $\tau M(\gamma_2,\kappa_2)$ and those from $M(\gamma_2,\kappa_2)$ to $\tau M(\gamma_1,\kappa_1)$, we introduce the following notion.